lbrenman/Fusion-Keycloak-DCR-for-Engage/README.md

 You should have access to your Keycloak tenant and you should have Fusion integrated with Engage as described [here](https://docs.axway.com/bundle/amplify_integration/page/docs/manager_module/manage_marketplace/index.html).

-You should also validate that you can call your API with Keycloak OAuth 2.0 from Postman using a manually created keycloak test client and that client id is added to a Fusion Test App in Manager.
+Before testing DCR, you should first validate that you can call your Fusion API with Keycloak OAuth 2.0 from Postman using a manually created keycloak test client.

 For testing you can reference these documents:
 * [Amplify Integration - Use PhaseTwo Managed Keycloak for OAuth API Authentication](https://gist.github.com/lbrenman/69317b109e0db85771ae29a2fab890c8)
 * [Keycloak Development Environment](https://github.com/lbrenman/keycloak-dev-codespace)

+The DCR flow supports the following flows requests:
+* client credentials only
+* auth code with PKCE only
+* client credentials and auth code with PKCE

+The password flow type is not supported as it [deprecated](https://oauth.net/2/grant-types/password/).

 Instructions
 * [Import](https://docs.axway.com/bundle/amplify_integration/page/docs/manager_module/manage_the_environments/index.html#export-or-import-a-project) the project zip file into your tenant